TOS Fellows Program

 - Supporters need not be active members of The Oceanography Society at the time of nomination

-Each nomination package consists of the several elements.
-All nomination materials are submitted via the online submission system and must include the following:
+All nominations are submitted through the online submission system and must include the following elements.

 This text will appear in news releases and on a certificate presented to the Fellow.
 The text of this citation should be 200 characters or less.